 - Seasonal patrolling

 - Publishing and distributing tide tables and Notices to Mariners both in hard copy and via website

 - Providing information in regard to commercial traffic movements

 The Harbour Dues Year runs from 1st January to 31st December.
 Harbour Dues are payable for the whole of a Harbour Dues Year and cannot be paid for part of a Harbour Dues Year.
 Harbour Dues become payable when the vessel is first launched/afloat during the year and the payment/Harbour Dues plaque expires on 31st December.

-Harbour Due Plaques are not transferable from one vessel to another.
+Harbour Due Plaques are not transferrable from one vessel to another.

 If you do not intend to launch this year, have left the river or have sold/purchased a new boat it is important that you notify us.
-Please download the above Boat Notification Form and return to the Harbour Office.
+Please download 2021 Boat Notification Form.

 Penalty Charge for Non-payment of Harbour Dues